naman14310/Interview_Prep/Subjects/OOPS/Inheritance.md

 <br>

-## How Class can be Made Inheritable
+## How Class can be Made Non-Inheritable
 We can achieve this by making use of private constructor, virtual inheritance and friend class.

 ### Final Keyword in C++